-- Referral Form/Cover Letter - o Children's Mental Health Assessment and most recent update - The Mental Health Diagnosis - Youth Transition Evaluation - o Mental Status conducted by psychiatrist within the last 45 days - o Physical Health Information - Medication Sheet - Service Plan and other plans, e.g., Flexible Service Plan, Therapeutic Behavioral Services (TBS) Plan - Psychological Testing done within past year (if available) - Individual Education Plan and Individual Transition Plan - Assessment of financial needs (may need referral to apply for Supplemental Security Income (SSI) six months prior to 18th birthday if applicable) - Any self-evaluations recently given to youth. - 2.
+- Service Plan and other plans, e.g., Flexible Service Plan, Therapeutic Behavioral Services (TBS) Plan - Psychological Testing done within past year (if available) - Individual Education Plan and Individual Transition Plan - Assessment of financial needs (may need referral to apply for Supplemental Security Income (SSI) six months prior to 18th birthday if applicable) - Any self-evaluations recently given to youth. - 2.
 This packet shall be submitted with releases to the Mental Health Program Coordinator (MHPC) of Adult Mental Health Services in the region where the youth resides.
 The MHPC offices are located at 3255 Camino del Rio South, San Diego, CA 92108. - 3.
 The MHPC will review the packet to determine if access criteria are met for SMHS and the Service Eligibility Policy for the Adult/Older Adult System of Care. - 4.
 If the client does not meet criteria to access SMHS, then the client shall be referred back to the referral source for services in the community.
 If the youth is 18 or over, an assessment will be requested from an adult provider agreeable to the client and family.
-If the assessment indicated a Medi-Cal member does not meet criteria to access SMHS, a Notice of Adverse Benefit Determination (NOABD) will be issued, advising him/her of his/her rights to appeal the decision. - 5.
-If a transition plan is agreed upon, the client's CYFBHS Case Manager or Care Coordinator will attempt to link the client with the appropriate service.

-- 6. If the linkage is not successful, the MHPC shall coordinate an initial meeting with a multidisciplinary support team within two weeks of the initial referral that will include relevant persons that may include, but are not limited to, the following:
+If the assessment indicated a Medi-Cal beneficiary does not meet criteria to access SMHS, a Notice of Adverse Benefit Determination (NOABD) will be issued, advising him/her of his/her rights to appeal the decision. - 5.
+If a transition plan is agreed upon, the client's CYFBHS Case Manager or Care Coordinator will attempt to link the client with the appropriate service. - 6.
+If the linkage is not successful, the MHPC shall coordinate an initial meeting with a multidisciplinary support team within two weeks of the initial referral that will include relevant persons that may include, but are not limited to, the following: - Youth - Support System as defined by the youth/family (parent, social worker, family members) - CYFBHS Case Manager and /or Therapist - Current Psychiatrist - CYFBHS Contracting Officer's Representative (CORS), or designee - Adult/Older Adult BHS COR if applicable, or designee - Probation Officer (if applicable) - CWS Social Worker (if applicable) - Education/Vocational Specialist - 7.
+Team will review youth defined needs and options and create a transition plan, complete a Transition Age Youth Referral form, including all signatures.

-- o Youth

-- Support System as defined by the youth/family (parent, social worker, family members

-- CYF BHS Case Manager and /or Therapist

-- Current Psychiatrist

-- CYF BHS Contracting Officer's Representative (CORS), or designee

-- Adult/Older Adult BHS COR if applicable, or designee

-- Probation Officer (if applicable)

-- CWS Social Worker (if applicable)

-- Education/Vocational Specialist

-- 7. Team will review youth defined needs and options and create a transition plan, complete a Transition Age Youth Referral form, including all signatures.
 The Care Coordinator will include a copy of a Transition Age Youth Referral Plan in the medical record.
 The plan shall identify the individual that will follow up with the transition plan.
 Should the youth decide this plan is not acceptable, an alternative shall be identified, and same procedure followed.

-Accessing Services- Children, Youth and Families Services (CYFS)
+ACCESSING SERVICES - CHILDREN, YOUTH and FAMILIES SERVICES (CYFS)